 - 1. All personnel shall be issued turnout gear of a size to fit properly allowing movement and complete protection. - 2.
 All closure devices shall be in working order. - 3.
 Turnout gear shall be inspected after each use checking for rips, tears, dirt, and bodily fluids. - 4.
-Dirt and bodily fluids shall be removed by washing.
+Dirt and bodily fluids shall be removed by washing. - 5.
+Holes are to be repaired, if possible, or the gear is to be scrapped. - 6.
+All turnout gear shall be washed as required or at least every 6 months.

-- 5. Holes are to be repaired, if possible, or the gear is to be scrapped. - 6.
-All turnout gear shall be washed as required or at least every 12 months. - 7.
-All pieces of turnout gear shall be marked with the wearer's fire department number on the inside. - 8.
+- 7. All pieces of turnout gear shall be marked with the wearer's fire department number on the inside. - 8.
 Any deficiencies shall be reported to an Officer immediately. - 9.
-Turnout gear shall be worn at; - Fire incidents - MVC's in the district - MVC's out of the district if weather conditions dictate - Public service calls - Any incident with the potential to require the use of SCBA
+Turnout gear shall be worn at; - Fire incidents - MVC's - Any incident with the potential to require the use of SCBA